Harry Souttar

-Born in Scotland, Souttar began his senior career there with Dundee United before moving to England with Stoke City in 2016.
+Souttar began his senior career there with Dundee United before moving to England with Stoke City in 2016.
 He then joined Leicester City in 2023.
 After initially representing Scotland at youth level, he switched to play for Australia in 2019 and was a member of their squad at the 2022 FIFA World Cup.
 His brother John Souttar plays for Scotland.